Skip to main content

 For light shabu-shabu, try aromatic ginjo.

 Pork’s sweetness and ginjo aromatics match elegantly.
-With ponzu sauce, serve sake chilled.
+With ponzu sauce, serve it chilled to bring out the acidity.

 Braised Pork Belly × Junmai